“They’re forgetting about us”…”We also suffer racism”… “#AllLivesMatter”.

 Idea – Foundation – Application – Legacy – Development – Produce

-As a young entrepreneur when I look at these stages I see nothing more than a business strategy – and getting personal in business helps no one.
+When I look at these stages I see nothing more than a business strategy – and getting personal in business helps no one.

 Don’t get me wrong – this business strategy has (and continues to) cost countless lives and evokes rage in anyone who has even a sliver of a conscience.
 But if we want to dismantle it – we just can’t take it personally.